jbock-java/simple-component/README.md

 ### The `@Scope` and `@Singleton` annotations are ignored.

-Instead there's a simple rule:
+Instead there's the following rule:

-> If two beans of the *same type* and *same qualifier* are injected by the *same component*, then they are the same bean instance.
+> If two beans of the *same type* and *same qualifier* are injected by the *same component*, then they are the *same instance*.

 Intuitively this means a component injects the same bean instance everywhere (unless of course you're using qualifiers or inject a provider).